Las Vegas, NV

 The bone grafting process can help to strengthen areas of the jaw that have deteriorated due to tooth loss or long-term tooth decay due to poor oral hygiene and severe gum disease.
 In these cases, bone material can either be taken from the patient’s body or from a bank of bone material that has been fully sterilized.
 Along with the jaw, sinus grafts also involve the placement of bone tissue.
 Methods can also be used to help bone tissue actually rebuild and regenerate on its own!

 In more advanced cases of bone grafting, these cases are meant to address large-scale repair to the jaw that arise due to injury or other causes.
-These types of procedures are typically performed in a hospital operating room as opposed to your oral surgeon’s office.

 Why Jaw Bone Health Matters